All Episodes

 The officer was airlifted to a trauma hospital in Texas where he was treated and released for injuries believed to be non-life-threatening.

-So, 94 vandalism in June 2000, possession of controlled substance started in 2001, possession of controlled substance, 2002 importation of controlled substance, that was probably federal, and then importation of cocaine in 2004.
+So 94 vandalism in June 2000, possession of control substance started in 2001, possessed of control substance, 2002 importation of control substance.

 Yeah, just all kinds.